Lindsay Denton, MA, MBACP. UKCP Accredited

 Having explored a variety of meditative practices, and lived in various Buddhist centres, I took ordination as a Buddhist nun in 2004.
 While I chose to return to a more secular lifestyle in 2007, Buddhist principles and a regular mindfulness practices remain an important part of my life and provide an important basis for my psychotherapy practice.

 My fees are £40 for a 60 minute session.
 I offer some concession places for a nominal fee if you are on a low income or benefits; please contact me by phone or email for more details.

 Mindfulness means paying attention to our thoughts, emotions and bodily sensations in the present moment.
 Done kindly and without judgement it can help us become more aware of our feelings and reactions so that we are better able to manage them.

 Core Process Psychotherapy (CPP) is an in-depth, holistic therapy based on mindful awareness.
 It combines Western understanding of physical and psychological development with awareness of emotional, intellectual and physical responses as they arise.
 Thought patterns, states of mind, and awareness of how they are held in the body, are explored in a way that helps to develop insight, facilitate healing and support change.

 While CPP has its roots in Buddhist practices, I work with people from all backgrounds, from all faiths or none.

 |Face to face counselling:||Yes|

-I see clients in Nottingham between the hours of 8am and 8pm on Tuesday and Thursday, and in Grantham from 10am to 8pm on Wednesday.
+I see clients in Nottingham between 8am and 8pm on Tuesday and Thursday, and in Grantham on Wednesday afternoon and evening.

 Types of client